-Meridian 7th-12th grade students and their parents/guardians can use the information and tools on this page to help obtain and maintain eligibility for Meridian Athletics.
+Meridian secondary students and their parents/guardians can use the information and tools on this page to help obtain and maintain eligibility for Meridian Athletics.
 If after reviewing this page you have questions about your eligibility, please email [email protected].

 General Eligibility Based on Enrollment, Grade, and Gender

 - Enrollment -

 - Students must be enrolled in Meridian School to participate in Meridian sports.

 - Students must be fully registered for a sport during the sport's registration window to be eligible to participate.

 - Grade level - Competitive sports experiences are available to Meridian students in 7th-12th grades.

 - 7th-8th grade students participate on Middle School teams.